 Once a Notice of Deficiency Determination is sent to your most recent address on file with the board or program, you will have 60 days to cure the deficiency as indicated in the letter.
 You should contact the unit identified in the letter that processed your deficiency determination (such as the Audit, Compliance, or Fiscal unit) and immediately begin steps to cure the deficiency.
-You must submit evidence that you have cured the deficiency prior to the 61st day or your license will be administratively suspended until the cure is accepted.
+You must submit a copy of the Notice of Deficiency Determination letter with the evidence that you have cured the deficiency prior to the 61st day or your license will be administratively suspended until the cure is accepted.
 Simply contacting the unit and providing partially or unacceptable evidence of curing the deficiency will not extend the 60 days.